lightstreams/lightstreams/white-paper.md

 - <b>Audio</b> - The length of time listening to a track.
 - <b>Video</b> - The length of time viewing a content.

-## Revenue Sharing Scheme

-Content producers will have the option to allocate sales revenues to investors who have funded the creation of their works.
-This mechanism will be automatically governed by smart contracts such that revenue is dispersed instantly and according to the terms of the agreement negotiated between the producers and investors.

-This smart contract mechanism will provide a more efficient and transparent model over today’s accounting systems where it can take up to three months from the time content is streamed to when investors and artists are paid.

-By having a more efficient and transparent allocation of revenue will open up the possibility for micro-investments.
-Investors can diversify their portfolios and a greater amount of artists will be able to access funding.

 # Content Distribution